Math and Science Teacher Initiative

 - Partnerships with corporate sponsors and federal laboratories

 The Governor and the Legislature have given consistent support to CSU’s efforts.
-Beginning in 2005, a special budget allocation was provided, which is currently $2.713 million.
-Using these resources in strategically planned efforts, CSU campuses have been highly effective in increasing production of math and science teachers.
+Beginning a decade ago, a special budget allocation was provided, which is $2.713 million each year.
+Using these resources in strategically planned efforts, CSU campuses have been highly effective in increasing production of excellent math and science teachers.

 CSU campuses have also been successful in acquiring federal grants to supplement the Initiative.
 For example, 22 campuses have now received National Science Foundation (NSF) Robert Noyce Teacher Scholarship grants, and total federal support from NSF and the U.S. Department of Education has been over $66 million.
-Noyce Scholarships and Fellowships now provide more than 300 math and science majors preparing for teaching careers through CSU credential programs with $10,000 stipends annually.
+Noyce Scholarships and Fellowships now provide approximately 200 math and science majors preparing for teaching careers through CSU credential programs with $10,000 annually.

-The National Association of State Universities and Land Grant Colleges (NASULGC), the National Association of System Heads (NASH), and the American Association of Colleges of Teacher Education (AACTE) have recognized the CSU’s efforts as among the most significant and comprehensive in the nation.
+The Association of Public and Land Grant Universities, the 100kin10 national partnership aimed at preparing 100,000 excellent new STEM teachers, and the American Association of Colleges of Teacher Education (AACTE) have all recognized the CSU’s efforts as among the most significant and comprehensive in the nation.